archondigital/archondigital.github.io/_posts/2010-07-20-getting-the-menu-on-wordpress-3-0-to-work-with-thematic.md

 <span class="attention">Update: updated the snippet from what <a href="http://theoribeiro.com/">Theo Ribeiro</a> just suggested from the comments below</span>

-<pre class="brush: php; title: ; notranslate" title="">// We Register the a new menu for the theme called "Primary Menu"
+<pre class="brush: php; published: true
-function register_primary_menu() {
+post_title: ; notranslate" title="">// We Register the a new menu for the theme called "Primary Menu" function register_primary_menu() {
 register_nav_menu( 'primary-menu', __( 'Primary Menu' ) );
 }